 Intervertebral disc disease (slipped disc) is common in small and large breed dogs.

 It can cause mild, chronic discomfort or severe, acute pain.
 Dogs with IVDD have a hard time getting comfortable and tend to pant more than usual.

 They are often restless and won’t lay down due to back pain.
 Other symptoms include a dog yelping randomly, hiding, panting and shaking.

 Bladder infections and stones are common in senior pets and certain breeds of dogs.
 Common symptoms of urinary tract infection and inflammation are increased frequency of urination, peeing in the house or bed, straining to urinate, foul urine odor, and blood in the urine.

-When a client says, “Why is my dog panting and restless?”
+When a client says, “Why is my dog panting and pacing and restless?”
 I always check a urinalysis as part of the workup.
 In some cases, unrest and heavy panting may be the only symptoms of urinary tract infection.